 The goal of the Kantara Initiative Identity Assurance Framework (IAF) is the facilitation of intra- and inter-Federation transactions based upon a range of identity credentials, across various levels of assurance, so that Relying Parties can have the confidence that the credentials bearing the Kantara Initiative Trust Mark are worthy of their trust.

-To accomplish this Kantara Initiative operates an Assurance Assessment Scheme (AAS), an assessment and approval program that assesses the operating standards of certain players in the Identity and Credential Assurance Management space against strict criteria, and grants to Applicants to the scheme the right to use the Kantara Initiative Trust Mark, a symbol of trustworthy identity and credential management services at specified Assurance Levels (i.e. a Grant of Rights of Use – hereafter ‘Grant’).
+To accomplish this Kantara Initiative operates an Assurance Assessment Scheme (AAS), an assessment and approval program that assesses the operating standards of service providers in the Identity and Credential Assurance Management space against strict criteria, and grants to Applicants to the scheme the right to use the Kantara Initiative Trust Mark, a symbol of trustworthy identity and credential management services at specified Assurance Levels (i.e. a Grant of Rights of Use – hereafter ‘Grant’).

 The AAS grants rights of use of the Kantara Initiative Trust Mark to: